 Many followers of the keto diet add MCT oil to their coffee, along with butter, to create a tasty, filling drink.
 It helps those on the ketogenic diet get their fat calories easily without having to consume a lot of other carbohydrates.
 There are many recipes for keto compliant “fat bombs”, which are snacks made with coconut oil or with added MCT oil to eat throughout the day to keep you satisfied and reduce cravings for sugar and refined carbs.

 While MCT oil can be used as a dietary supplement, the ketogenic diet is designed to make your body reach ketosis naturally and to create ketones from the fat you consume with your regular meals, including the medium chain triglycerides you can get from other oils.
 With the serious reduction in carbs, your body looks for an alternate source of energy.
-MCT oil is helpful anyone who is stuck in a low state of ketosis, but this may be purely for weight loss effect.
-Otherwise, MCT is no really necessary to the diet, but can be appropriate in some situations.
+MCT oil is helpful for anyone who is stuck in a low state of ketosis, but this may be purely for weight loss effect.
+Otherwise, MCT is not really necessary to the diet but can be appropriate in some situations.

 1) Nosaka N et al., Effect of ingestion of medium-chain triacylglycerols on moderate- and high-intensity exercise in recreational athletes.
 J Nutr Sci Vitaminol (Tokyo).
 2009 Apr;55(2):120-5.

 Author Bio: Janine Einhellig is owner and author at KetoDomain.com, a website focused on helping people achieve success on the ketogenic diet through information, meal plans and coaching.
 Janine enjoys writing and operating Keto Domain because of the great impacts the ketogenic diet can have on quality of life.